 When it comes to nutrition, things are a bit different.
 Since nutrition doesn’t require live coaching, you have more flexibility to deal with this aspect.

 Nutrition coaching does require a bit more feedback and communication than fitness coaching since food and eating habits are a bit more challenging to modify and adhere to.
-For this, simply keeping in touch with clients over text on a regular basis with perhaps a weekly catch-up call will suffice.
+For this, simply keeping in touch with clients over text regularly with perhaps a weekly catch-up call will suffice.

 To make your service delivery more effective, encourage your clients to make use of exercise and nutrition tracker apps as well as wearable fitness trackers.